‘This Is Us’ Fans Starting To Turn On Toby, And It Has To Do With Jack’s Death

 Us Magazine reports that fans are turning on Toby after he tried to pry details about Jack’s (Milo Ventimiglia) death from Kate.
 With their engagement hitting a low point, Toby inquired about her dad’s passing and insisted she open up so they could develop a deeper bond.
 Kate wasn’t able to say much, which only made Toby second guess their relationship.

 Toby even cast doubts on their engagement and told Kate that they should probably put everything on hold.
 “I just think we should do it when we’re ready.
-I just think the woman I marry should be able to talk to me about everything,” he said.
+I just think the woman I marry should be able to talk to me about everything …” he said.

 Rule #1?
 Always dress to impress. #ThisIsUs